 Quick Tip

-Don’t worry if the ganache doesn’t look perfect; you can add on some miniature chocolate chips or crushed graham crackers to cover up any imperfections.
+Don’t worry if the ganache doesn’t look perfect; you can add on some mini chocolate chips or crushed graham crackers to cover up any imperfections.

 Making the pudding filling and layering it between layers of graham crackers.